PencilCode/blog/src/documents/posts/2014-11-22-variables-in-code.html.md

 But if you have never written a program before, your experience is that variables are used for <strong>definitions</strong>, not memory.
-When variables are used in algebra, the statement <code>x = y</code> represents a permanent timeless definition.
+When variables are used in algebra, the statement <code>x = y + 1</code> represents a permanent timeless definition.
 Therefore you might read our program like this:

 <ol style="color:red">
 <li><strong>Define</strong> <code>x</code> to mean